 c.
 Operational Program Inspections.

 Program guidance for operational program inspections is contained in IMC-2504.
-Operational program inspections are one-time inspections to verify .
+Operational program inspections are one-time inspections to verify that the program has been developed in accordance with regulatory requirements and license conditions.
 CCI has overall responsibility to ensure that operational program inspections are completed for operational programs required to be implemented prior to the 10 CFR 52.103(g) finding.
 While CCI has overall responsibility for these operational programs, selected operational program inspections will be led by the host region, which will closely coordinate their efforts with and report inspection results to CCI so that they can be considered in the assessment of licensee performance.
 It is probable that some operational program inspections will not have been developed and/or implemented at the time of the 10 CFR 52.103(g) finding.
 Those programs that have not been developed and/or implemented at the time of the 10 CFR 52.103(g) finding will remain license conditions and will become the responsibility of the host region.
 The staff is committed to inform the Commission on the status of operational programs at the time of the 10 CFR 52.103(g).

-0.06 Plant Specific Supplemental and Reactive Inspections .
+07.06 Plant Specific Supplemental and Reactive Inspections .
 Plant performance will be assessed using IMC-2505.
-Plants whose performance is outside the licensee response band in the will receive plant specific supplemental inspections based on their assessed performance.
-The depth and breadth of specific supplemental inspections chosen for implementation will depend upon the significance of the identified issues and will be conducted pursuant to the inspection procedure specified in the .
+Plants whose performance is outside the licensee response band in the CAM will receive plant specific supplemental inspections based on their assessed performance.
+The depth and breadth of specific supplemental inspections chosen for implementation will depend upon the significance of the identified issues and will be conducted pursuant to the inspection procedure specified in the CAM.

 In addition, the staff may conduct reactive inspections in response to non-performance events and issues that occur at the facility.
 Reactive Inspections include inspections required for allegation response and event follow-up.
-Guidance for reactive inspections contained in IMC 2504.
+Guidance for reactive inspections is contained in IMC 2504.

-0.07 Inspection Planning .
+07.07 Inspection Planning .
 To implement the baseline CIP, inspection planning should occur well in advance of actual inspection.
 This begins with the inspection strategy documents, which are developed by CCI personnel, for each ITAAC family.
 Inspection strategy documents include a description of the ITAAC family, inspection procedures to be used, applicable SSCs to be inspected, attributes of the inspection procedures to be completed to credit an inspection sample, a representative sample for each targeted ITAAC, inspection frequency including a sample range and resource estimate, other planning considerations, and references.